-Notice, however, that even in the absence of any scientific theory we are able to recognise that colour does not exist as such in the real world; it is a subjective or conscious experience (see note 1).
 This illustrates another fundamental principal that guides the thinking behind the Theory of the Soul.
-There are important everyday assumptions about objective reality, based on our subjective experience - ways of thinking that we impose upon the world - that we can and must set aside for the purposes of answering the questions that I pose at the outset of the book Universal Awareness.
-This illustrates why I call the approach I take ‘top down’.
+There are important everyday assumptions about objective reality, based on our subjective experience - ways of thinking that we impose upon the world - that we can and must set aside for the purposes of answering the questions posed at the outset of the book Universal Awareness.
+This is one illustration of why I call the approach I take ‘top down’.

-In each of the above cases, this ‘setting aside’ can be done for entirely logical reasons and not in any hypothetical or speculative manner (see note 2).
+In each of the above cases, this ‘setting aside’ can be done for entirely logical reasons and not in any hypothetical or speculative manner (see note 4).
 Each time we do this, new and exciting vistas open up to us and possible solutions to what appear to be intractable problems offer themselves.
-Of course, this process of objectivisation is useless for the purposes of carrying on with daily life; we are designed, and we learn, to impose such structure and meaning on our world that best suits our everyday needs and purposes, not least our survival.
+Of course, this process of objectivisation is useless for the purposes of carrying on with daily life; we are designed, and we learn, to impose such structure and meaning on our world that best suits our everyday needs and purposes, not least our survival (note 5).

 Note 3: This does not exhaust the list of assumptions or distinctions that we can set aside when thinking about Reality.

 Note 4: However, in the discussion of free will, the process of setting aside the subjective construct of just one universe and entertaining the idea of multiple universes, in which different outcomes of our conscious deliberations are realised, is certainly hypothetical and speculative (see below).